Connectedness properties and splittings of groups with isolated flats: Local connectivity on the boundary of a flat

 The previous results of this section are proved using the similarity between $\Upsilon$ and $F$.
 However for the proof of Proposition~\ref{prop:ConnectedFD}, we use the other similarity between $\Upsilon$ and $\boundary(G,\P) - \{\rho\}$, where $\rho$ is the parabolic point corresponding to $\boundary F$.
 The proof of the proposition relies on the fact that each parabolic point $\rho$ of the Bowditch boundary is bounded parabolic; i.e., there is a compact fundamental domain for the action of its stabilizer on $\boundary(G,\P) - \{\rho\}$.
 (See Definition~\ref{def:RelHyp}.)

-We also need the following lemma, which allows us to increase any such compact fundamental domain to a connected one, provided that $G$ is one-ended and does not split over peripheral subgroups.
+We also need the following lemma, which allows us to increase any such compact fundamental domain to a connected one, provided that $G$ is atomic.

 \begin{lem} Let $(G,\P)$ be relatively hyperbolic.
-Suppose $G$ is one-ended and the maximal peripheral splitting of $G$ is trivial.
+Suppose $G$ is atomic and each $P \in \P$ is finitely presented and does not contain an infinite torsion subgroup.
 Let $\rho \in \boundary(G,\P)$ be a parabolic point with stabilizer $P$.
 Let $C_0$ be any compact fundamental domain for the action of $P$ on $\boundary(G,\P) - \{\rho\}$.
 Then $C_0$ is contained in a compact connected fundamental domain $C$. \end{lem}

 \begin{proof} By Theorem~\ref{thm:Bowditch} the Bowditch boundary $\boundary(G,\P)$ is connected and locally connected, and the parabolic point $\rho$ is not a global cut point.
 Thus $\boundary(G,\P) - \{\rho\}$ is an open, connected subset of the compact, locally connected, metrizable space $\boundary(G,\P)$.
 It follows that $\boundary(G,\P) - \{\rho\}$ is path connected by \cite[31C.1]{Willard70}.